tokkonopapa/WordPress-IP-Geo-Block/README.md

 before Akismet validate it.

-With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form, XML-RPC and admin area.
+With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form and XML-RPC.

 * **Immigration control:**
   Access to the basic and important entrances into the back-end such as